 Potassium-based Ion Exchange

 This kind of water softener works in a very similar way to the salt-based softener, except it utilizes potassium chloride in place of sodium.
 Many people prefer this option because, unlike with salt, our modern-day diets mean that we often don’t get enough potassium—and it’s an essential mineral for healthy human functioning.

-Potassium-based softeners are also more environmentally friendly, as plants actually use potassium to move nutrients, carbohydrates, and water through their tissues.
+Potassium-based softeners are also more environmentally friendly, as plants use potassium to move nutrients, carbohydrates, and water through their tissues.
 It plays an essential role in plant development.
 And, because the plants absorb the potassium-rich wastewater, it doesn’t run off and pollute the surrounding environment as sodium water does.
 For these reasons, potassium-based ion exchange water softeners are a favorite among the gardening crowd.

 More adept at treating water in larger quantities, a twin-cylinder system is perfect for larger families or households that want more freedom with their water use.
-Whilst one tank is in regeneration, the other tank can still be working, meaning it can provide constant around-the-clock soft water and be most efficient with salt use.
+While one tank is in regeneration, the other can still be working, meaning it can provide constant around-the-clock soft water and be most efficient with salt use.

 The best type of water softener for your garden is the potassium-based ion exchange water softener, as potassium is an essential element for a plant’s healthy growth, compared to sodium which, over time, can have a detrimental effect on plant life.